 HOW LOUD IS THE STORE?

-Since we are still limiting shoppers so we can maintain social distancing, the store is usually pretty quiet in terms of conversational noise.
+The store is usually pretty quiet in terms of conversational noise.
 There is often music, of varying degrees of loudness, played over a speaker system at the store and we are happy to turn it down upon request.

 IS THE STORE FRAGRANCE FREE?